commercetools/commercetools-sunrise-java-training/README.md

 ### didemo
 * DiDemoController to illustrate the scope for request scoped objects
-* task use injectionSubject in singleton scope
+* Task use injectionSubject in singleton scope

 ### bulky goods